 Twenty years ago Clayoquot Sound was the site of major industrial logging.
 That declined significantly after the 1993 Clayoquot Summer protests, led by Friends of Clayoquot Sound.

 However, the cutting of Clayoquot’s ancient temperate rainforests has never stopped.
 The rate of cut dropped to an all-time low in 1998.
-Since then it has crept upwards again.
+Since then it has fluctuated upwards again.
 Virtually all the logs being cut in Clayoquot Sound are shipped out unprocessed, rather than being used here to create local employment.